CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

     -   Scans the file or directory names to understand which of them are potentially relevant to providing a response.

     -   Reads file contents.
-Sometimes the whole file, sometimes only parts of them (due to the token memory limits).
+Sometimes the whole file, sometimes only parts of it (due to the token memory limits).

     -   Creates context from everything it was able to collect.